The Symptoms of Alzheimer's Disease

 Diagnosing Dementia: What to Do if You Think it's Alzheimer's

 If some of the situations above sound familiar, it's time to seek help.
 Dementia, or loss of brain function, occurs in tandem with several diseases and Alzheimer's is one possibility.
 Here are three important things to remember:

-Talk to a doctor.
 Your primary care physician or local Alzheimer's Association can provide you with a list of specialists that can help you determine possible causes of cognitive decline.
 Along with discussing symptoms, a physician will evaluate family medical history, past and current medical problems, and conduct physical, mental, and neurological exams, in addition to blood tests and brain imaging.
 Your physician can also help you know what to expect in the upcoming years.

-Have hope.
 This disease progresses at different rates for each individual and researchers are still working on a cure.
 Drugs do currently exist that treat some of the symptoms and possibly slow the progress of this debilitating disease.

 Family Planning and Caregiving